teusink/Home-Security-by-Pi/3-Hardening.md

    PORT_PATH_WHITELIST="/usr/sbin/avahi-daemon"
    PORT_PATH_WHITELIST="/usr/bin/vncagent"
    ```
-- Create a script called pi-security-scan.sh and place it in the Pi's home folder.
-You can find the contents of the script here: https://github.com/teusink/Secure-my-Pi/blob/master/pi-security-scan.sh
+- Create a script called [pi-security-scan.sh](https://github.com/teusink/Secure-my-Pi/blob/master/scripts/pi-security-scan.sh) and place it in the Pi's home folder.
 - Configure a daily scans using crontab: `crontab -e`
 - Add this line: `0 2 * * * sudo bash /home/pi/pi-security-scan.sh >/home/pi/pi-security-scan.log 2>&1`.
 This line means that it will do an update of the definition files and scan the entire Pi every night at 2 am and it outputs it logs (including errors!) to a log file.
 - Add this line: `0 7 * * * sudo /usr/sbin/ssmtp dummy@example.com < /home/pi/pi-security-scan.log`.
 This line means that the log-file created in the work above will be emailed to you every morning at 7 am.